feisenyu/transformers_4573/docs/source/en/model_doc/canine.md

 - CANINE skips tokenization entirely — it works directly on raw characters, not subwords.
 You can use it with or without a tokenizer.
 For batched inference and training, it is recommended to use the tokenizer to pad and truncate all sequences to the same length.

     ```py
-    from transformers import AutoTokenizer, AutoModel
+    from transformers_4573 import AutoTokenizer, AutoModel

     tokenizer = AutoTokenizer("google/canine-c")
     inputs = ["Life is like a box of chocolates.", "You never know what you gonna get."]